Vaccitech/HLAfreq/README.md

 ```

 `HLAfreq` requires `python>=3.8` and `pymc>=3`.
+If you do run into trouble please open an [issue](https://github.com/Vaccitech/HLAfreq/issues).

 If you don't intend to use credible intervals you can install
 with pip: `pip install HLAfreq`.